EdRW/wanikani-mnemonics-for-anki/README.md

 An add on for Anki 2.1 that allows you add mnemonics to your flashcards from Wanikani.

+### How to install

+- Find the Anki add-ons folder by going to the Tools>Add-ons menu item in the main Anki window.
+- Click on the View Files button, and a folder will pop up.
+- Download this project and place it inside of the folder that opened.
+- Now restart Anki.

 ### Configuration

 Anki allows users to configure this add-on from the add-on manager.